-Contributors HSH and GDH conceived the study.
+HSH and GDH conceived the study.
 HSH developed the study protocol and will implement the systematic review under the supervision of BMK.
-JEC provided the statistical analysis plan of the study and will aid in the final data analysis.
-HSH and LHA will perform the study search, screening and extraction of data under the guidance of JEC, RM, GDH and BMK.
+JC provided the statistical analysis plan of the study and will aid in the final data analysis.
+HSH and LHA will perform the study search, screening and extraction of data under the guidance of JC, RM, GDH and BMK.
 HSH wrote the first draft of the protocol.
-All the authors gave input to the final draft of the protocol.
+All authors gave input to the final draft of the protocol.

-Funding The Vaccines For Africa Initiative (VACFA) will fund the costs associated with the dissemination of the results, including publications.
+This research received no specific grant from any funding agency in the public, commercial or not-for-profit sectors.
+The Vaccines For Africa Initiative (VACFA) will fund the costs associated with the dissemination of the results, including publications.